35% off first box + FREE gift & treats Furchild on board

 • RAW – These are common in most pets.
 If you do not scoop the poop in your yard they will turn hard within days.
 Healthy poop decomposes!

 • KIBBLE – Pets who are fed kibble and other typical pet foods produce frequent stool, that is voluminous and very stinky!
 The larger the size of the poops, the less food is being digested.
 Kibble is only 20 to 40% digested which means that 60 to 80% is discharged in their poop!
-Meaning, the poops are largely indigestible filler which is not appropriate for your pet digestion system and therefore are passed as waste.
+Meaning, the poops are largely indigestible filler which is not appropriate for your pet's digestion system and therefore are passed as waste.
 This doesn’t sound ideal, does it?

 Red Poop

 • HEALTH CONCERN: However bright red blood streaks can indicate bleeding further down the GI tract.
-Streaks of blood in your dog’s poop may be colitis (inflammation of the colon), a rectal injury, an anal gland infection, or possibly a tumor.
+Streaks of blood in your dog’s poop may be colitis (inflammation of the colon), a rectal injury, an anal gland infection, or possibly a tumour.
 If the blood streaks persist, see your vet.

 Orange or Green Poops